On the Emergence of Implicit Curriculum in RLVR Learning Dynamics: Conclusions

 \section{Conclusions}

-In this work, we analyze the training dynamics of RLVR on a multi-step compositional reasoning task.
-To the best of our knowledge, we provide the first end-to-end learning process analysis for outcome-based RL with transformer-based policies, together with explicit convergence guarantees.
-Our theory captures both grokking-like phase transitions and the relay effect under mixed difficulty, explaining how RLVR learns at the edge of competence and identifying data mixing as a scalable lever for accelerating progress to harder tasks.
-Technically, we introduce a novel Fourier analysis on groups that makes long-horizon conditioning and compositional structure tractable.
-We also provide evidence from synthetic experiments that corroborates our theoretical results.
+In this work, we have analyzed the training dynamics of RLVR on a multi-step compositional reasoning task.
+To the best of our knowledge, we have provided the first end-to-end learning dynamics analysis for outcome-based RL with transformer-based policies, accompanied by explicit convergence guarantees.
+Our main conclusion is that RLVR scales through the emergence of an \emph{implicit curriculum}: optimization naturally progresses across difficulty levels, and the difficulty spectrum determines whether that progression is smooth or not.
+When the training distribution contains a smooth enough spectrum, progress is relayed from easier tasks to slightly harder ones, keeping optimization near the edge of competence.
+When the spectrum contains large gaps, the same curriculum exhibits delayed handoffs and learning instead displays grokking-like plateaus and abrupt transitions.
+Technically, we have introduced a novel Fourier analysis on groups that makes long-horizon conditioning and compositional structure tractable, and we have provided synthetic and real-model experiments that corroborate the predicted mechanisms.

-\paragraph{Limitations and future directions.} One major limitation of our study is that we focus on a single dimension of distribution diversity: we control for all other factors and only scale the length of compositions in the data distribution.
+\paragraph{Limitations and future directions.} One major limitation of our study is that we focus on a single dimension of curriculum structure: we control for all other factors and only scale the length of compositions in the data distribution.
 This simplification allows us to study the optimization dynamics of RL in a clean, abstracted setting.
 However, this design choice also limits the generality of our conclusions.
-In real world reasoning problems, hard reasoning problems may be different from easy problems in many aspects.
+In real-world reasoning problems, hard reasoning problems may be different from easy problems in many aspects.
 For example, they may require more long-tailed distributed atomic skills than easy problems, and they may sit in very different semantic contexts than easy problems, both of which we cannot study theoretically yet.
 There are also other reasoning patterns, such as planning and search, which we cannot analyze in the current setting.
 We hope our work can inspire future research into these topics.